JayWood/the-seo-framework/readme.txt

 	* TODO Canonical SEO!
 	* TODO Canonical SEO scheme options, default "automated".
 	* TODO Archive title prefix options!
+	* TODO LD+Json Schema.org website name and location header markup.
+This should change the `example.com > category > subcategory` output in Google to `Example Site > category > subcategory`.
+See [this page](https://developers.google.com/structured-data/site-name) for more info.
 	* TODO (Filter default true?)
 Description option to remove the blogname and title when excerpt is set (when excerpt is supported).
 	* TODO Article modified time can now be ...?
 	* TODO Per page title additions options (reverse of global settings with doing it right listener).